backpackcod3r/IttyChat/README.md

 Testing
 -------

-IttyChat makes use of [Jasmine] (http://pivotal.github.com/jasmine/) for test coverage.
-All specs are in the `IttyChat/spec` directory.
-You can optionally install the `jasmine-node` package with npm:
+IttyChat makes use of [Mocha] (http://visionmedia.github.io/mocha/) for test coverage.
+All specs are in the `IttyChat/test` directory.
+You can optionally install the `mocha` package and test with npm:

     % npm install
     % npm test

-Then, to run the specs, you simply need to do the following:
+If you prefer to run the mocha command by hand,

-    % jasmine-node --coffee --verbose ./spec
+    % ITTYCHAT_ENV=test mocha -s 250 --compilers coffee:coffee-script

 TODO
 ----